 Perhaps you face a charge involving Medicare fraud, improper coding, improper billing, unnecessary medical treatment, Medicare audits, Stark Law violations, altered documents, improper insurance collection, duplicate billing or false medical claims.

 If so, learn about your legal rights and defenses.

-Contact the Neal Davis Law Firm today for a free legal review of your case in Houston, Harris County, Montgomery County and Fort Bend County.
+Contact the Neal Davis Law Firm today for a legal review of your case in Houston, Harris County, Montgomery County and Fort Bend County.